aleesang/milestone-project-final/README.md

 + Storing products in the session for return users and for new users.
 + Authentication required for purchasing products from the site.

-#### For users who are not logged in
 ### Existing Features
+#### *For users who are not logged in*

 #### [Home Page](https://tech-and-co.herokuapp.com/)
-This is the landing page for the online tech accessories store, which displays the navigation menu, a free delivery banner, the hero image with an enquiry form button linked, New Products to Tech & Co, and the footer with a brief description of the company, and navigation links.
+This is the landing page for the online tech accessories store, which displays the navigation menu, the hero image with an enquiry form button linked, New Products to Tech & Co, and the footer with a brief description of the company, and navigation links.

 #### [Hero Banner: Custom Order Form Button](https://tech-and-co.herokuapp.com/customorder/customorder/)
 Order Form for new and existing users to request custom made products.